 “To be honest,” his social studies teacher said, “If he didn’t like school so much, I’d be really worried about the pressure he puts on himself.”

 The pressure.
 The insomnia, irritability, and self-directed frustration.
 That’s just as potentially damaging as any lackadaisical attitude and poor work habits might be.

 So how to address this?
 The first thing I’ve learned working with families is this: Never tell anyone how to feel.
 First of all, it’s useless (“Don’t worry Mom!”).
 Secondly, it’s disrespectful.
 Telling someone that their feelings are ridiculous—no matter how you say it—never starts a productive conversation.

 My son and I want the same thing: We both want him to achieve what he desires while feeling good about himself and the process.
 So our conversations focus around those goals.
 Here are some principles we’ve found useful for our stressed teen.

-1. Saying yes to something means saying no to something else.
-Agreeing to be in the school play, help with the afterschool chess club, and be on the soccer team means saying no to many opportunities, like playing Legos with your brothers, catching a movie with mom, or lunch with Grandpa.
+Saying yes to something means saying no to something else.
+Agreeing to be in the school play, help with the after school chess club, and play on the soccer team means saying no to many other opportunities like playing Legos with your brothers, catching a movie with mom, or lunch with Grandpa.
 If you’ve over-committed, speak up.
 And understand that since you’re only 11, we may say no to something for you.

-4. Communication moves deadlines.
 Most teachers (and coaches and bosses) will be flexible when you’re respectful and transparent about what you have done, can do, and will do.
-Ask!
+Ask for an extension.